mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

 - Run ``docker ps -a``.
 When the containers are ready the output should look similar to the image below.
     ![Docker Output](../docs/rag/images/docker-output.png "Docker Output Image")

+    **Note**:
-    **Note**: Default prompts are optimized for llama chat model if you're using completion model then prompts need to be finetuned accordingly.
+    - Default prompts are optimized for llama chat model if you're using completion model then prompts need to be finetuned accordingly.

+#### Multi GPU deployment

+By default the LLM model will be deployed using all available GPU's of the system.
+To use some specific GPU's you can provide the GPU ID(s) in the [docker compose file](../deploy/compose/docker-compose.yaml) under `llm` service's `deploy` section:

+    deploy:
+      resources:
+        reservations:
+          devices:
+            - driver: nvidia
+              # count: ${INFERENCE_GPU_COUNT:-all} # Comment this out
+              device_ids: ["0"] # Provide the device id of GPU.
+It can be found using `nvidia-smi` command
+              capabilities: [gpu]

-#### Step 3: Experiment with RAG in JupyterLab
+### Step 3: Experiment with RAG in JupyterLab

 This AI Workflow includes Jupyter notebooks which allow you to experiment with RAG.